History of the New England Patriots: 2019: The end of an era

 Prior to the season, Tom Brady signed a two-year extension worth $70 million, but also allowed him to become a free agent after the 2019 season.
 On September 9, 2019, the Patriots signed Pro Bowl wide receiver Antonio Brown, whom was released by the Oakland Raiders following several off-the-field controversies, and a signing which some compared to the Randy Moss trade in 2007.
 Brown would last only one game with New England, getting released on September 22, 2019 due to more off-the-field issues.
 New England started the season with an 8–0 record.
 The streak ended with a loss to the Baltimore Ravens.
 The team won its 11th consecutive AFC East division title after a 24–17 win against the Buffalo Bills in Week 16, but New England didn't get a first-round bye for the playoffs.

 The Patriots were the #3 seed in the AFC playoffs, but lost to the Titans at home during the wild card round 20–13.
 This was Brady's last game with the Patriots.
 On March 17, 2020, Brady announced that he would not re-sign with the Patriots.
 On March 20, 2020, Brady signed a two-year, $50-million deal with the Tampa Bay Buccaneers.
-On April 21, 2020, the Patriots traded the rights to retired tight end Rob Gronkowski to the Buccaneers along with a seventh-round pick in exchange for a fourth-round pick in the 2020 NFL Draft.
+On April 21, 2020, the Patriots traded the rights to retired tight end Rob Gronkowski to the Buccaneers along with a seventh-round pick in exchange for a fourth-round pick in the 2020 NFL draft.

-2020–present: Post-Brady era
+2020–2023: Post-Brady struggles, Belichick's final seasons

-2020
+2020: Cam Newton and COVID

 Prior to the season, the Patriots announced a uniform change, opting to go with their former NFL Color Rush jerseys as their new home uniforms with a corresponding white uniform with blue pants as their road outfits.
 Both uniforms featured truncated shoulder striping as a nod to the "Pat Patriot" uniforms.
 Former Carolina Panthers quarterback, 2011 NFL draft first overall pick, and 2015 NFL season MVP Cam Newton was announced as New England's new starting quarterback prior to the season.
 In addition, several veteran players such as Patrick Chung, Brandon Bolden, Marcus Cannon, and Dont'a Hightower opted out of the season due to the COVID-19 pandemic.
+Later in the Season, 3 other major players as Gunner, Burkhead, & Edelman, were injured who were instrumental in winning earlier, games.

 After the Buffalo Bills beat the Pittsburgh Steelers in week 14, the Patriots were out of contention for the AFC East championship.
 They were also eliminated from playoff contention with the loss to the Dolphins in week 15.
 This was only the 4th time since 2000 the Patriots had missed the playoffs and failed to win the division.
+Cam Newton and Brian Hoyer ended their Season going 7–9.
 In addition, their streak of 10+ win seasons that dated back to their 2003 Super Bowl-winning season, which was an NFL record, was also snapped.